 You can elect which options under the medical plan and dental plan you want.
 You can also elect whether or not to participate in the vision plan.
-Each option under the medical plan and dental plan, as well as the vision plan, has a premium.
-The total premiums for the benefit options you elect will be deducted from the benefit credit.
+In addition you can elect if you want one or all of these coverages to extend to your eligible dependents, including your spouse.
+Each option under the medical plan and dental plan, as well as the vision plan, has a premium, or employee contribution.
+The current employee monthly contribution amounts are available from your human resources office, the Division, or www.AlaskaCare.gov.

-- If the total premiums are less than your benefit credit, the remaining benefit credit will be contributed to your health flexible spending account (HFSA).
-See section 6, Health Flexible Spending Account (HFSA). - If the total premiums are more than your benefit credit, the difference will be deducted on a pre-tax basis in equal installments from your paychecks in the month coverage is provided.
+Your monthly employee contribution, will be deducted on a pre-tax basis in equal installments from your paychecks in the month coverage is provided.
 For example, premiums for July are withheld from paychecks issued in July.
 If your paycheck is insufficient to pay the premium, you should contact your human resources office or the Division for information on paying your premiums directly on an after-tax basis.